SciBiteLtd/centree-devops/README.md

 instance, so he can be able to open any links that gets into his email (Ex. password resets)

 ## (Optional) SSL/TLS configuration

+By default, CENtree comes with a self-signed certificate, which can lead to browser warnings and a "Not secure" warning in the URL bar.
+To remove this, an SSL certificate should be generated, and then CENtree should be configured to use it.

+You will need to create a suitable SSL certificate, or request one from whoever is responsible for such things in your organisation.
+The certificate shoud be in PKCS12 format (the extension will be `.p12` or `.pfx`)

+Once you have the certificate put it in `centree-devops/docker/data/ssl` and take note of the name (here `cert.p12`), then edit the [Application Configuration] file as follows; note paths are relative to the directory in which the [Application configuration] file is stored:

 SSS/TLS is enabled by default.
 A generated self signed certificate is included on centree by default.
 You can leave it as it is, override it with a certificate of your own or disable ssl/tls if you so desire it.

 To disable ssl/tls, change the server profile to **no-tls**: